 genU Training provides an online learning experience that is engaging and interactive.

-Trainers/assessors and course coordinators monitor learner participation to ensure that learners continue to progress through the unit content at an appropriate rate.
+Trainers/assessors and course coordinators monitor students participation to ensure that students continue to progress through the unit content at an appropriate rate.

-Collaborative learning opportunities may be provided so that learners can interact with other online learners in the same unit through:
+Collaborative learning opportunities may be provided so that students can interact with other online students in the same unit through:

 • Discussion forums

 Ongoing feedback from the allocated trainer/assessor will be provided throughout the unit, via:

 • interaction with trainers/assessors in informal discussion forums

 • in response to individual queries and in relation to tasks you complete